Performance Benefit From Supplements

 • Side effect: beeturia (red or pink urine or stools); heavy consumption may lead to kidney stones due to the high oxalate content

 All individuals respond differently to supplements and there are several factors that enhance athletic performance and optimize training adaptations.
 It is important to ensure a balanced, nutrient and energy dense diet, adequate rest, and appropriate training.
-Before taking supplements, schedule a consultation today and we can talk about options that best suits your health and performance.
+Before taking supplements, reach out to us and we can talk about options that best suits your health and performance.